Application performance management: End user experience (primary)

 Measuring the transit of traffic from user request to data and back again is part of capturing the end-user experience (EUE).
 The outcome of this measuring is referred to as Real-time Application monitoring (aka Top-Down monitoring), which has two components, passive and active.
 Passive monitoring is usually an agentless appliance implemented using network port mirroring.
 A key feature to consider is the ability to support multi-component analytics (e.g., database, client/browser).
 Active monitoring, on the other hand, consists of synthetic probes and web robots predefined to report system availability and business transactions.
 Active monitoring is a good complement to passive monitoring; together, these two components help provide visibility into application health during off-peak hours when transaction volume is low.

 User experience management (UEM) is a subcategory that emerged from the EUE dimension to monitor the behavioral context of the user.
 UEM, as practiced today, goes beyond availability to capture latencies and inconsistencies as human beings interact with applications and other services.
 UEM is usually agent-based and may include JavaScript injection to monitor the end-user device.
 UEM is considered another facet of Real-time Application monitoring.

 Runtime application architecture (secondary)

-Application Discovery and Dependency Mapping (ADDM) offerings exist to automate the process of mapping transactions and applications to underlying infrastructure components.
 When preparing to implement a runtime application architecture, it is necessary to ensure that up/down monitoring is in place for all nodes and servers within the environment (aka, bottom-up monitoring).
 This helps lay the foundation for event correlation and provides the basis for a general understanding of how network topologies interact with application architectures.

 Business transaction (primary)

 Focus on user-defined transactions or the URL page definitions that have some meaning to the business community.
-For example, if there are 200 to 300 unique page definitions for a given application, group them into 8-12 high-level categories.
+For example, if there are 200 to 300 unique page definitions for a given application, group them into 8–12 high-level categories.
 This allows for meaningful SLA reports, and provides trending information on application performance from a business perspective: start with broad categories and refine them over time.
 For a deeper understanding, see Business transaction management.